wpatter6/BoxPortionPicker.js/README.md

 # BoxPortionPicker.js
 JQuery plugin that allows portions to be selected visually using boxes.

+Check out this jsfiddle for a working example: http://jsfiddle.net/wpatter6/1sxbjfj2/

 Here is the quick and dirty list of options that can be passed in during initialization and their defaults:

 		addBreaks: true,